 Thin Mint Cookie Muddy Buddies

 Are you a Thin Mint Girl Scout Cookie maniac?
 Well, this thin mint cookie muddy buddies recipe from Kathryn’s Kitchen Blog will blow your mind!
 It’s a Chex (rice checkerboard cereal) base cereal treat with lots of Thin Mint Girl Scout cookie pieces and more.
-In 20 minutes, you can be chowing down on this fun-to-eat, simple dessert that’s easy to put together.
+The best part is that in just 20 minutes, you can be chowing down on this fun-to-eat, simple dessert that’s easy to put together.

 Visit Kathryns Kitchen Blog for the recipe.